 Logging in for access

-When you are not at the University, you will normally be linked via the library’s remote login in order to access e-resources.
+When you are not at the University you can access the e-resorces from the database web page or the journal web page.
+You will normally be linked via the library’s remote login in order to access e-resources.
 Use your normal log-in details for e.g. your webmail or Canvas.

 Certain e-books require you to log in, including on the University’s network.
 If so, use your normal log-in details.